gruvix/CRUD-Clubs/README.md

 -Install dependencies `npm install`

--Run the server:
+-Run the server in development mode:

+# Windows:

-If running from Windows: `npm run startWindows`
+`npm run dev:Windows`

-If running from Linux: `npm run startLinux` (uses gnome, it's currently un-tested, feedback is appreciated)

-The server will run on port 8080.

-2 windows will popup - one for WebPack and the other one for Express
+2 windows will popup - one for NextJs and the other one for NestJs

+# Other:

+`npm run dev`

+The front-end server will run on port 8080 and the back-end server will run on port 3000.

-After that a web browser should open with the app, if not, access from a web browser to `localhost:8080`
+Access from a web browser to `localhost:8080`

 -Login with any username

 -Do stuff, see [Team and Player Management](#team-management)

+Running front and back end server separately

+# Front:

+`cd frontend`

+`npm run dev`

+# Back:

+`cd backend`

+`npm run dev`

 For test runs see [Tests](#tests)

 ## Tests <a name="tests"></a>

+# Cypress - UX/UI Testing

 -Run the servers

--Run cypress `npm run test`
+-Run cypress `npm run cypress`

 -Select end to end testing